 Basically, the DASH diet encourages patients to reduce sodium intakes and to consume foods rich in nutrients that assist to lower blood pressure.
 Foods rich in potassium, calcium and magnesium are, excellent in fighting high blood pressure levels.
 Therefore, by following DASH diet, individuals are able to reduce their blood pressure by a few notches in just over a couple of weeks.
 Eventually, the blood pressure could drop by 8-14 points, which is amazing as it can make a considerable difference in anyone’s health complications.

-Even though the early DASH diet plan was developed to reduce blood pressure, several studies over the years have shown that the DASH diet can, in fact, reduce the risk of developing many other diseases like cancer, stroke, heart complications, diabetes, etc. It has also been proven to be a good way of losing weight and can help you become healthy.
+Even though the early DASH diet plan was developed to reduce blood pressure, several studies over the years have shown that the DASH diet can, in fact, reduce the risk of developing many other diseases like cancer, stroke, heart complications, diabetes, etc. Losing weight been proven to be a good way and can help you become healthy.